cado-security/product-help/docs/cado/discovery-import/data-types/logs.md

 sidebar_position: 1
 ---

-# What Log and Artifact Types Can Cado Process?
+# What Log and Artifact Types Can / Forensic Acquisition and Investigation Process?

-Cado supports the processing of a wide range of evidence types, which may vary slightly depending on your cloud platform.
+/ Forensic Acquisition and Investigation supports the processing of a wide range of evidence types, which may vary slightly depending on your cloud platform.

-## What Cloud Logs Can Cado Import from Cloud Storage?
+## What Cloud Logs Can / Forensic Acquisition and Investigation Import from Cloud Storage?

-Cado can import various cloud log types from cloud storage, including:
+/ Forensic Acquisition and Investigation can import various cloud log types from cloud storage, including:

 ### AWS Log Formats
 - CloudTrail logs